grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # The hash ring configuration.
 sharding_ring:
   # The key-value store used to share the hash ring across multiple instances.
-  # This option needs be set both on the store-gateway and querier when running
+  # This option needs be set both on the store-gateway, querier and ruler when
-  # in microservices mode.
+  # running in microservices mode.
   kvstore:
     # Backend storage to use for the ring.
 Supported values are: consul, etcd,
     # inmemory, memberlist, multi.